 Aiming for 2-3 a week is a good start.
 However, quality is more important than quantity and the entries should demonstrate reflective learning.

-Trainees need to click “share” for you to be able to see the entry.
-Sometimes trainees will have written the entries but not shared them yet- encourage them to do this in a timely manner.
+Doctors in GP training need to click “share” for you to be able to see the entry.
+Sometimes they will have written the entries but not shared them yet- encourage them to do this in a timely manner.

 What do I need to do with the entries?

-Trainees like their supervisors to read and comment on and/or validate every log entry – this is not necessary.
-It is perfectly acceptable to “sample” log entries every couple of weeks or so if the trainee is progressing at an appropriate rate.
+Doctors in GP training like their supervisors to read and comment on and/or validate every log entry – this is not necessary.
+It is perfectly acceptable to “sample” log entries every couple of weeks or so if the docotr in GP training is progressing at an appropriate rate.

-Linkage- the trainee will link any entry to up to a maximum of 3 curriculum topics.
+Linkage- the doctor in GP training will link any entry to up to a maximum of 3 curriculum topics.
 You can review these, supplement and change these if you feel appropriate.

-Validate- There are 13 competencies that the trainee needs to demonstrate evidence of over the programme.
+Validate- There are 13 competencies that the doctor in GP training needs to demonstrate evidence of over the programme.

 In validating evidence, the Supervisor is confirming that the evidence is of good enough quality for others to use in making assessments of performance, i.e. that it relates to the chosen competency area and shows meaningful reflection.
 Validation does not imply that competence has been achieved.

-A trainee learning log entry and be linked to any (and even all 13) of the competencies.
+A learning log entry can be linked to any (and even all 13) of the competencies.

-This step can ONLY be done by the supervisors but sometimes a trainee will offer suggestions in the entry itself regarding which competency they feel the entry covers.
+This step can ONLY be done by the supervisors but sometimes a doctor in GP training will offer suggestions in the entry itself regarding which competency they feel the entry covers.
 You can agree or disagree with this.